Idaho, ID

 Temporary Assistance for Families in Idaho (TAFI) #

-Temporary Assistance for Families in Idaho (TAFI) provides monthly cash assistance and work preparation services for families with kids in Idaho.
-The aim is to provide necessary assistance to needy families with children on a temporary basis.
+Temporary Assistance for Families in Idaho (TAFI) provides monthly cash assistance and work preparation services for low-income families with children in Idaho.

 How do I apply for TANF in Idaho?

-Application for TAFI can be done online via IdaLink — the official self-service portal for residents of Idaho to apply for public assistance from the comfort of their home.
+Application for TAFI can now be done online through IdaLink — the official self-service portal for residents of Idaho to apply for public assistance from the comfort of their home.

 The Aid for Aged, Blind, and Disabled (AABD) Program, the other cash assistance under TANF, provides a certain amount of cash each month for individuals who are 65 or older, blind, or disabled.

-SNAP benefits are available to families whose total income is equal to or below 130% of the poverty guideline.
-The average SNAP recipient receives about $115 per month or $408 for families with children.
+SNAP benefits are available to families whose income is equal to or below 130% of the poverty guideline.
+For a family of three with no income, that's about $740 per month.

 Eligible households will be issued an Idaho Quest Card which can be used instead of cash to purchase food items at one of the 1,100 authorized retail locations around the state.

-How do I apply for food stamps in Idaho?
+How do I apply for SNAP in Idaho?

-Application for SNAP can be done online via IdaLink.
+Application for SNAP can be done online through IdaLink or in person at the closest DHW field office.
 After your application is received and reviewed, you will be contacted for an eligibility interview.

 Idaho Medicaid #